 It’s pretty simple, really.
 For starters, you want to make sure you Oil Pull as soon as you wake up in the morning, which is the time at which that there is the largest amount of bacteria build up in the mouth.
-Even before brushing your teeth or drinking, you should Oil Pull – by loosening and disrupting bacteria prior to brushing your teeth, it will make your tooth brushing even more effective.
+Even before brushing your teeth or drinking, you should Oil Pull.
+By loosening and disrupting bacteria prior to brushing your teeth, it will make your tooth brushing even more effective.

 The oil you were just swishing is now carrying all of the detrimental bacteria that you were trying to eliminate – getting rid of all traces of it is the way to go.
 Brush your teeth after your mouth is free of oil, and you’re ready to go about your day!

-What Oils Should Be Used for Oil Pulling?
+What Oils Should Be Used For Oil Pulling?

-Every kind of oil is going to have a positive effect on the body via Oil Pulling – it’s important not to stress too much about the kind of oil you’re pulling with.
-However, there are a number of varying opinions in the Oil Pulling community when it comes to which oil is most effective to Oil Pull with.
+The effect of Oil Pulling will have a positive effect on the body with any type of oil that you use.
+Don’t stress too much about the kind of oil you’re pulling with!
+However, there are a number of varying opinions when it comes to which oil is most effective.
 Traditionally, Sesame Oil has been the oil of choice for modern Oil Pullers.
-Some note the high concentration of omega-6 acids found in Sesame Oil, however, and therefore favor Coconut Oil for Oil Pulling.
+Some note the high concentration of omega-6 acids found in Sesame Oil, however, and therefore favor Coconut Oil Pulling.

-In addition to the lower concentration of omega-6, Coconut Oil is widely thought to have a superior taste, which makes it a popular choice among Oil Pullers.
-Another option for Oil Pulling is organic Avocado Oil – the cold pressed and all-natural nature of the oil is thought to make it a great choice for cleansing.
+In addition to the lower concentration of omega-6, Coconut Oil is widely thought to have a superior taste.
+This makes it a popular choice among Oil Pullers.
+Another option is organic Avocado Oil – the cold-pressed and all-natural nature of the oil is thought to make it a great choice for cleansing.

 The good news is, a very large percentage of our population does practice some kind of mouth-cleansing process, whether it be tooth brushing, flossing, or even just use of mouth wash.
 However, if you want to be doing all you can to maximize these efforts, you should be Oil Pulling.
-Taking care of your mouth is one of the most important things you can do in order to ensure your long-term health and quality of life.
+Taking care of your mouth is one of the most important things you can do in order to ensure health and quality of life.

-A simple and safe measure, Oil Pulling can be the difference between you and a healthier mouth, a stronger body, and a brighter smile.
-Ultimately there’s no way of knowing exactly what Oil Pulling can do for you until you actually try it, which is why there’s no better research to be done than to Oil Pull yourself and see its effects.
-A regimen of daily treatments for at least two weeks is recommended in order to get the full effect of Oil Pulling – get started today and see what you’ve been missing!
+A simple, safe measure, Oil Pulling can be the difference between you and a healthier mouth and a brighter smile.
+Ultimately there’s no way of knowing exactly what Oil Pulling can do for you until you actually try it.
+Therefore you don’t need to do any more research than to Oil Pull yourself and experience its effects.
+You should do it once a day for two weeks to get the full effect.
+Get started today and see what you’ve been missing!